fratrung/ICS_Cyber_Range/README.md

 ### Network Components

-- **Central Server**: Generates certificates and distributes them across the network.
+- **Issuer Node**: Generates Verifiable Credential in JWT format and distributes them across the network.
 - **HMI (Human-Machine Interface)**: The interface for monitoring and controlling the PLC.
 - **PLC (Programmable Logic Controller)**: Simulated using OpenPLC to control industrial processes.
 - **Proxies**: Each device in the network (HMI and PLC) has its own proxy to manage secure communication.
+The proxies are peers of the
+   DHT network.
+Each Proxies are identified by a did:iiot.
 - **Attacker**: A simulated attacker to test the security of the system.
+- **DHT**: Used per storing DID Document of the proxies.

 ## Getting Started